Sachin-Nain/Zomato-HomePage/README.md

 # Zomato-HomePage
-A Clone of Zomata HomePage using HTML5,CSS & JAVASCRIPT
+A Clone of Zomata HomePage using HTML,CSS & JAVASCRIPT